-The Rishi and metre are unchanged, but the Hymn is addressed to AGNI and other divinities who are named, and to the VISHWADEVAS.
+The Rishi and metre are unchanged, but the Hymn is addressed to AGN1 and other divinities who are named, and to the V15WADEVAS.

-- 1. Come, AGNI, to our adoration, and to our praises, with all these gods, to drink the Soma juice; and (do thou) offer sacrifice. - 2.
-The Kanwas invoke thee, sapient AGNI, and extol thy deeds: come, AGNI, with the gods. - 3.
-Sacrifice, (AGNI), to INDRA, VAYU, BRIHASPATI, MITRA, AGNI, PUSHAN, and BHAGA, the Adityas, and the troop of Maruts. - 4.
-For all of you are poured out these juices, satisfying, exhilarating, sweet, falling in drops, or gathered in ladles. - 5.
-The wise priests desirous of the protection (of the gods), having spread the sacred grass, presenting oblations, and offering ornaments, praise thee. - 6.
-Let the coursers who convey thee, glossy-backed, and harnessed at will, bring the gods to drink the Soma juice. - 7.
-AGNI, make those objects of veneration, augmenters of pious acts, (participant of the offering), together with their wives; give them, bright-tongued, to drink of the Soma juice.
+Varga XXVI.
+1. Come, AGNI, to our adoration, and to our praises, with all these gods, to drink the Soma juice; and (do thou) offer sacrifice.

+2. The Kańwasb invoke thee, sapient AGNI, and extol thy deeds : come, AGNI, with the gods.

+3. Sacrifice, (AGNI), to INDRA, VÁYU, VRHASPATI, MITRA, AGNI, PÚSHAN, and BHAGA, the A'dityas, and the troop of Maruts.c a Swáhá, as the exclamation used in pouring the oblation on the fire, may also be identified with Agni.
+In the section on the various Ágnis in the Mahábhárata, Swáhá is called the daughter of Vrihaspati, the son of Angiras.
+The Puráňas give her a different origin, and make her the daughter of Daksha and wife of Agni.

+b The Kańwas properly denote the descendants or the disciples of the Rishi Kańwa, but the Scholiast would restrict the term in this place to the sense of sages (medhávinah), or of officiating priests (Ritwijas).

+c "Sacrifice, Agni, to," are supplied by the commentary, for the verse contains only the proper names in the objective case: most of these have already occurred.
+Mitra, Púshan, and Bhaga are forms of the Sun, or Adityas, specified individually, as well as the class of Adityas, or Suns, in the twelve months of the year.
+Why Vrihaspati or Brihaspati should be inserted, is not ex-

+4. For all of you are poured out these juices, satisfying, exhilarating, sweet, falling in drops, or gathered in ladles.

+5. The wise priests desirous of the protection (of the gods), having spread the sacred grass, presenting oblations, and offering ornaments, praise thee.

+6. Let the coursers who convey thee, glossybacked,\ and harnessed at will, bring the gods to drink the Soma juice.

+7. AGNI, make those objects of veneration, aug- Varga XXVII. menters of pious acts, (participant of the offering), together with their wives; b give them, brighttongued, to drink of the Soma juice.

-- 8. Let those objects of veneration and of praise, drink with thy tongue, of the Soma juice, at the moment of libation. - 9.
-Let the wise invoker (of the gods) bring hither from the shining (sphere) of the sun, all the divinities awaking with the dawn. - 10.
-With all the gods, with INDRA, VAYU, and the glories of MITRA, drink, AGNI, the sweet Soma juice. - 11.
-Thou, AGNI, appointed by man as the invoker (of the gods), art present at sacrifices; do thou present this our oblation. - 12.
-Yoke, divine AGNI, thy fleet and powerful mares, Rohits, to thy chariot, and by them hither bring the gods.
+8. Let those objects of veneration and of praise, drink with thy tongue, of the Soma juice, at the moment of libation.

+9. Let the wise invoker (of the gods) bring hither from the shining (sphere) of the sun,c all the divinities awaking with the dawn.

+10. With all the gods, with INDRA, VAYU, and

+plained: the etymology of the name is given from Pánini, VI.
+1, 157.
+Vrihas for Vrihat, great, divine, a deity; and pati, master, or protector, in his character of spiritual preceptor of the gods.

+a Ghrita prishtháh, their backs shining with or from ghee or clarified butter; the commentary says, with which the horses are fed. '

+b Patní-vatah, having their wives.

+c Lit. from the shining of the sun (Suryasya rochanát); equivalent, the Scholiast says, to Swarga lokát; but Swarga and the Aditya loka are usually regarded as very different.
+Perhaps the reading should be Swar lokat, from the region of heaven.

+the glories of MITRA,a drink, AGNI, the sweet Soma juice.

+11. Thou, AGNI, appointed by man as the invoker (of the gods), art present at sacrifices; do thou present this our oblation.

+12. Yoke, divine AGNI, thy fleet and powerful mares, Rohits,b to thy chariot, and by them hither bring the gods.

+SUKTA IV.
+(XV.)

-The Rishi and metre are unchanged; the deity is RITU, associated in each stanza with some divinity more familiarly known.
+The Rishi and metre are unchanged; the deity is RITU, c associated in each stanza with some divinity more familiarly known.